Arnold Henry Guyot: Scientific career

 In 1838, at Agassiz's suggestion, he visited the Swiss glaciers and communicated the results of his six-week investigation to the Geological Society of France.
 He was the first to point out certain important observations relating to glacial motion and structure.
-Among other things he noted the more rapid flow of the center than of the sides, and the more rapid flow of the top than of the bottom of glaciers; described the laminated or ribboned structure of the glacial ice; and ascribed the movement of glaciers to a gradual molecular displacement rather than to a sliding of the ice mass as held by de Saussure.
+Among other things he noted the more rapid flow of the center than of the sides, and the more rapid flow of the top than of the bottom of glaciers; described the laminated or ribboned structure of the glacial ice; and ascribed the movement of glaciers to a gradual molecular displacement rather than to a sliding of the ice mass as held by Horace Bénédict de Saussure.
 He subsequently collected important data concerning erratic boulders.

 In 1839, he became the colleague of Agassiz as professor of history and physical geography at the College of Neuchâtel (a.k.a.
 Neuchâtel Academy).
 The suspension of that institution in 1848 caused Guyot to emigrate, at Agassiz's instance, to the United States, where he settled in Cambridge, Massachusetts.
 He delivered a course of lectures at the Lowell Institute which were afterward published as Earth and Man (Boston 1849).
 For several years the Massachusetts Board of Education retained his services as a lecturer on geography and methods of instruction to the normal schools and teachers' institutes.

 He was occupied with this work until his appointment, in 1854, as professor of physical geography and geology at Princeton University, which office he retained until his death.
 He was also for several years lecturer on physical geography in the State Normal School in Trenton, New Jersey, and from 1861 to 1866 lecturer in the Princeton Theological Seminary.
 He also gave courses in the Union Theological Seminary, New York, and at Columbia College.
 He founded the museum at Princeton (now closed), many of the specimens of which came from his own collections.
 He was elected as a member to the American Philosophical Society in 1867.

 His scientific work in the United States included the perfection of plans for a national system of meteorological observations.
 Most of these were conducted under the auspices of the Smithsonian Institution.
 His extensive meteorological observations led to the establishment of the United States Weather Bureau, and his Meteorological and Physical Tables (1852, revised ed.
 1884) were long standard.